 In research examining the effects of growth hormone therapy in patients with a growth hormone deficiency, researchers initially used recombinant growth hormone replacement therapy for a total duration of four years.
 This was found to increase bone mineral density by the rate of 1% per year in the participants.

 The factors that were found to predict the benefits of growth hormone replacement therapy were a below-average bone mass prior to replacement therapy and the gender of the participant.
-However, sustainment of the benefits observed with growth hormone replacement therapy has not yet been proven.
-Additionally, the requirement of using drugs such as alendronate with anti-resorptive functions in growth hormone deficient patients has also not been established but theoretically, the use of such drugs should have positive beneficial effects when administered in conjunction with HGH injections to patients with growth hormone deficiency.
+However, the sustainment of the benefits observed with growth hormone replacement therapy has not yet been proven.
+Additionally, the requirement of using drugs such as alendronate with anti-resorptive functions in growth hormone-deficient patients has also not been established but theoretically, the use of such drugs should have positive beneficial effects when administered in conjunction with HGH injections to patients with growth hormone deficiency.

 Research On Combined Therapy with HGH and Alendronate

 Participants: 30 participants with established growth hormone deficiency were selected for the study.
 The participants were divided into two groups based on their bone mineral density, 15 participants with osteoporosis, and 15 participants with low bone mass.
 All of the 30 participants received replacement therapy with recombinant growth hormone for a minimum duration of 4 years.
 After the completion of the 4 years of therapy with recombinant growth hormone, the participants with osteoporosis received an additional 3 years of alendronate drug therapy while the participants with low bone mineral density received continued therapy with growth hormone.
 In each participant, the dose of growth hormone was altered based on his or her IGF-1 levels.
 The IGF-1 levels were titred to normal ranges and were independent of the gender of the participant.

 Read Also: Study On HGH Therapy Effects On Older Adults Over 60